biosql/biosql.github.io/wiki/PhyloDBSchema.md

 ### Questions about NODE\_PATH

-1. Does this not just duplicat information extractable from the node and edge tables?
+1. Does this not just duplicate information extractable from the node and edge tables?
+2. When would at branch have mutiple edges between nodes?

 NODE\_TAXON
 -----------